secretstartups/handbook/readmes/katrin-leinweber/index.html.md

 Good ideas come to me usually after a good night's sleep, or a walk through the [great outdoors](https://www.youtube.com/watch?v=AzttaR1PIlM).

-Because I worked in different sectors and industries, and consume many different podcasts and articles,
-I think I can rely on a broad base of experiences and problem-solving approaches.
+Because I worked in different industries and contexts, I think I can rely on a broad base of experiences and problem-solving approaches.